 I am a citizen of Pakistan who entered the United States in 2000.
-I originally arrived on a visa, but it ran out and I have been working in a friend’s store.
-I had been planning all along to apply for asylum, but had not gotten around to it.
-And now I have discovered that I cannot apply for asylum here because of the one-year filing deadline bar.
+I originally arrived on a visa, but it expired and I have been working in a friend’s store.
+I had been planning all along to apply for asylum, but never got around to doing so.
+Now I have discovered that I cannot apply for asylum here because of the one-year filing deadline bar.
 My aunt is a Canadian citizen and I want to apply for asylum in Canada.
 Can I?

 The United States and Canada have an agreement governing situations like yours, called a Safe Third Country Agreement.
 This means that a person must apply for asylum in whichever of the two countries he or she arrives in first.

-Consider consulting with at least one experienced immigration attorney -- perhaps one in the U.S. as well as one in Canada -- before deciding how to proceed.
-Once you leave the United States, you may be subject to a three- or ten-year bar upon your return, depending on how long you have been in the U.S. without lawful immigration status.
+Consider consulting with at least one experienced immigration attorney—perhaps one in the U.S. as well as one in Canada—before deciding how to proceed.
+Once you leave the United States, you may be subject to a three- or ten-year bar on reentering, depending on how long you have been in the U.S. without lawful immigration status.